axkusakin/crop_seed_instance_segmentation/README.md

   ```

-# Learning from Synthetic Dataset for Crop Seed Instance Segmentation
+# (REDAME from the original repository) Learning from Synthetic Dataset for Crop Seed Instance Segmentation

 ![image-20191204160204190](README.assets/image-20191204160204190.png)